sjbennett123/polarlarp/content/writing.md

 - If you have an idea that you just want to get off your chest submit it [here](https://forms.gle/j3n8CiwL9dvjQNsL9).
 - Use the standard writeup format that we all are using for your writeups.
+- Don't submit too much at once for review finish one thing at a time.
 - Once you are confident with your work we will ingest it into the website get it printed up.

 ## Parts of Writeups

+All of the writups need to be written in a similar way to this.
+If there is a change to the formats that we need to make we can discuss it but all modules will need to adapt to use that.
+When writing your modules the

 ### Module Overview